dinii0/ScientifiCalculator/README.md

-# <h2 align=center>*ScientifiCalculator *</h2>
+# <h2 align=center>*ScientifiCalculator*</h2>

 <p align="center">
    <img src= "https://github.com/dinii0/ScientifiCalculator/blob/main/ScientifiCalculator/background.jpg?raw=true">
 </p>

-## <h2 align=center>*What is this Password Vault?* </h2>
+## <h2 align=center>*What is this Calculator about?* </h2>
-Password vault is an application coded in C++, which helps users to store certain passwords, codes, or anything personal into a more secured area.
+This calculator helps users to calculate different equations, the calculator gives you opportunity to work with matrices, GCM, sigma function, pi, sin, tan, cos etc.

-## <h2 align=center>*How does this work?* </h2>
+## <h2 align=center>*Files and their structure* </h2>

-The app has a simple encrypting/decrypting system which hides the passcodes into a file.
-The file will be saved in the same directory where the executable file is.
+## <h2 align=center>*There are 3 windows, what are those about??* </h2>

-## <h2 align=center>*How can I add passwords?* </h2>
+  + Number table
-There is a button written *'Add Item'*, when you press this a window will pop up.
-There you will have two fields:
+       - Here the app shows the equation you wrote as an input, and if there is a result it will be painted on the bottom of the window.
-+ Name
+  + Warning table
-   - Short info regarding what this passcode is about.
+       - Everytime you input something that is mathematical/logical incorrect, the window warns you by outputing the error and emiting a warning sound
-+ Passcode
+  + Temporary save
-   - The actual passcode.
+       - If you want to save an equation later while calculating, you can press the button top-right, and it will be saved till u close the application.

-## <h2 align=center>*How can I remove passwords?* </h2>
+## <h2 align=center>*What is the button next to the 'Save' one?* </h2>
-Simple, select the passcode you wish to discard, right click it, and click *'Remove Item'*
+I implemented a dark/light mode feature.
+You can change the color scheme of the application everytime you press it.

 ## <h2 align=center>*Installation* </h2>
 The code I provided is not full.
 So therefor I recommend manually to add the files to an existing project of yours.
 The main source code is *'PasswordVault.cpp'*.
 I also provided the *.ico* file and the *.rc*